deejaygraham/deejaygraham.github.io/src/content/posts/2019-08-20-autonomous-microbit-vehicle.md

 ### BitBot

-Building the line sensors into the [BitBot class]({ FIX % link \_posts/2019-05-16-microbit-motoring.md %}) we can switch it to autonomous mode and watch while it "feels" its way around any sort of track we can devise.
+Building the line sensors into the <a href="2019-05-16-microbit-motoring.md">BitBot class</a> we can switch it to autonomous mode and watch while it "feels" its way around any sort of track we can devise.

 ```python